morosebose/countries_data/README.md

 - requests
 - matplotlib

-To install them, open a command line prompt such as Terminal, PowerShell, or cmd. pyType the following commands at the prompt.
+To install them, open a command line prompt such as Terminal, PowerShell, or cmd.
+Type the following commands at the prompt.
 Depending on your installation, you many need to substitute `python3` for `python`.

 - `python -m pip install -U pip`.
 This installs the latest version of [pip](https://pypi.org/project/pip/), the Python Package Installer that allows the installation of the other required packages
 - `python -m pip install -U requests`.
 This installs [requests](https://pypi.org/project/requests/), a library that allows Python programs to access web pages and API request via HTTP